 Jessica Harvey's Expedition Notebook

-Join the conservation effort and purchase a Guy Harvey x LOKAI bracelet to support our vital research and education programs that protect shortfin mako sharks!
+Join the conservation effort and purchase a Guy Harvey x LOKAI Bracelet to support our education programs and help protect sea turtles!

-The Guy Harvey Foundation has partnered with various organizations to develop a comprehensive curriculum for K-12 students highlighting the importance of mako sharks.
+The Guy Harvey Foundation has partnered with various organizations to develop a comprehensive curriculum for K-12 students.

 Reduce plastic consumption: Use reusable bags, bottles, and utensils to minimize plastic waste that can harm sea turtles.

 Be conscious of nesting areas: If you live near a beach that serves as a sea turtle nesting site, avoid disturbing nests, and if you encounter a nesting sea turtle, keep a safe distance and refrain from using flashlights or taking flash photography.

 Support beach cleanups: Participate in or organize beach cleanups to remove litter and debris that pose threats to sea turtles and other marine life.

 Reduce light pollution: Sea turtle hatchlings use natural light cues to find their way to the ocean.
 Excessive artificial lighting can disorient them, leading them away from the sea.

 Educate others: Raise awareness about sea turtle conservation and share information about their threats and how individuals can help protect them.